CVA-01: Details

 The aircraft complement in the design approved on 27 January 1966 was a mix of 36 British specification McDonnell Douglas Phantom II fleet defence fighters (with secondary strike role) and Blackburn Buccaneer low-level strike aircraft, four early-warning aircraft, five anti-submarine helicopters, and two search-and-rescue helicopters.

-Defences included an Ikara anti-submarine system and a Sea Dart anti-aircraft missile (then under development) on the quarterdeck.
-The Ikara was deleted from the design in February 1965.
+Defences included an Ikara anti-submarine system and 2 Sea Dart anti-aircraft missile (then under development) on the quarterdeck; however, 1 Sea Dart and the Ikara were deleted from the design in February 1965 with the remaining Sea Dart to have a magazine of 38 missiles.
+Seacat was considered as one of the options but in all likelihood would be dropped from the finalised design.

 The large 'Broomstick' radar dome above the central island on the carrier was planned to be a Type 988 Anglo-Dutch 3D radar, which would subsequently be fitted on the Royal Netherlands Navy s, although this would not have been fitted to the final carrier as Britain pulled out of the project.

+The first CVA-01 was to have been laid down in September 1967, launched in September 1969, finish sea trials by December 1971 and achieve full operational status by June 1973.